 The DAC chair will complete the committee’s section of the DAC Report form, which the BPH Program Director will review.
 Other concerns arising during the DAC may also be communicated to the BPH Office.

 5. DURATION OF DAC MEETING.
 The overall DAC meeting usually lasts about two hours.

 DAC Oversight for Granting the Ph.D.

-It is ultimately the DAC’s decision, in consultation with the student and advisor, when the student may begin writing his/her dissertation.
+It is ultimately the DAC’s decision, in consultation with the student and advisor, when the student may begin writing their dissertation.
 The core requirement for this milestone is that the student must have completed a body of primary research deemed to be of publishable quality.
 While a first-author research paper is not required to attain the degree, the vast majority of graduating students will have at least one published first-author, peer-reviewed, primary research paper or at least one that is largely prepared or submitted prior to graduation.
 In addition, the DAC committee considers the scientific maturity, independence and capacity for original thinking in considering the student’s readiness to graduate.
 Career aspirations and immediate future plans can also factor in to the timing of this decision.

-When the DAC committee concludes that the student has met the requirements for earning a Ph.D. and is ready to begin writing his/her dissertation, the Committee will “check the box” on the student’s DAC Report Form at the completion of the final DAC meeting.
+When the DAC committee concludes that the student has met the requirements for earning a Ph.D. and is ready to begin writing their dissertation, the Committee will “check the box” on the student’s DAC Report Form at the completion of the final DAC meeting.
 The student’s dissertation defense must take place within 6 months of the date on which the box is checked.